So what is Servicing and Hypertuning?

 CELESTRON Solutions now available!

 We have also performed servicing and Generation 0 Hypertunes on Celestron NexStar, NexStar Evolution, CG5GT, CGEM/DX and CGE-Pro with some success too, but the Celestron AVX mount has been notoriously difficult to work on.
-Though we have developed an engineered solution due to an unprecedented level of requests, they are being rolled out during Q1/Q2 2017 as we ramp up production capacity and gather data.
-Which is now happening!
+Though we have developed an engineered solution due to an unprecedented level of requests, they are being rolled out during Q1/Q2 2017 as we ramp up production capacity and gather more data.
+This is now happening!
 We now offer 5 options to the Celestron EQ mount range that reduce stiction, improve tracking and periodic error.
 45 minute images from your Celestron?
 You bet!
 As with the Sky-watcher mounts, we have developed special builds for each mount as the require an individual approach to get the maximum performance from them.

 Check out how your existing mount compares in our performance charts.